Virtual exchange: History

-In foreign language education the practice of virtually connecting learners is often known as telecollaboration and is a sub-field of CALL (Computer-assisted language learning).
+In foreign language education the practice of virtually connecting learners is also commonly called Virtual Exchange but has sometimes been known as telecollaboration and is a sub-field of computer-assisted language learning (CALL).
 It was first promoted as a form of network-based language learning in the 1990s through the work of educators such as Mark Warschauer and Rick Kern.
-One of the first uses of the word telecollaboration was in Warschauer's 1996 volume that compiled works on Computer Mediated Communication (CMC) following the Symposium on Local and Global Electronic Networking in Foreign Language Learning and Research held at the University of Hawaii in 1995.
-The symposium brought together educators concerned with these issues from university and Secondary education throughout the world.
+One of the first uses of the word telecollaboration was in Warschauer's 1996 volume that compiled works on computer-mediated communication (CMC) following the Symposium on Local and Global Electronic Networking in Foreign Language Learning and Research held at the University of Hawaiʻi in 1995.
+The symposium brought together educators concerned with these issues from university and secondary education throughout the world.
 Telecollaborative practices at the time involved the use of e-mail and other Web 1.0 capabilities.

-Several different models of telecollaboration have since been developed, such as the Cultura model, developed in 1997 at MIT in the United States, and the eTandem model.
+Several different models of virtual exchange / telecollaboration have since been developed, such as the Cultura model, developed in 1997 at MIT in the United States, and the dual language virtual exchange / eTandem model.
 The Cultura project was originally developed as a bilingual project for French and English, but has since been developed in several different languages.

 In 2003 the organization Soliya was founded by Lucas Welch and Liza Chambers in the aftermath of the September 11 attacks.
 Soliya's Connect Program has become an important model of online facilitated dialogue and is based on principles of intergroup dialogue and peacebuilding.
-In this model of virtual exchange, students from universities across the globe are placed in diverse groups of 10-12 people, and they meet regularly for 2-hour sessions of dialogue through an over a period of 8 weeks.
+In this model of virtual exchange, students from universities across the globe are placed in diverse groups of 10–12 people, and they meet regularly for 2-hour sessions of dialogue through an over a period of 8 weeks.
 Each group is supported by one or two trained facilitators.